-- If the police officer is satisfied, they will report this to the Chief Office of Police and your shotgun licence will be granted.
+- When the police officer is satisfied, they will report this to the Chief Office of Police and your shotgun licence will be granted.

-- If your security was installed and the officer inspected it on his visit, the certificate can be posted to you.
-If your security has not been installed, your licence will be hand delivered by a police officer who will hand you your certificate once he is satisfied your security has been installed correctly.
+- If your security was in place and has been inspected by the visiting officer, the certificate can be posted to you.
+Otherwise your licence will be hand delivered by a police officer once he is satisfied your security has been installed correctly.

 What to do if your shotgun certificate application is refused